sbugallo/mastering_python/docs_src/chapters/6_descriptors/descriptors_in_action.rst

 - The objects no longer hold their attributes: the descriptor does instead.
 This is somewhat controversial, and it might not be entirely accurate from a conceptual point of view.
 If we forget this detail, we might be asking the object by inspecting its dictionary, trying to find things that just aren't there (calling ``vars(client)`` will not return the complete data, for example).
 - It poses the requirement over the objects that they need to be hashable.
 If they aren't, they can't be part of the mapping.
 This might be too demanding a requirement for some applications.

-For these reasons, we prefer the implementation that has been shown so far in this book, which uses the dictionary of each instance.
+For these reasons, we prefer the implementation that has been shown so far, which uses the dictionary of each instance.
 However, for completeness, we have shown this alternative as well.